bluebanquise/bluebanquise/collections/high_availability/roles/pcs/README.md

 ## 5. Known Issues

-* When pacemaker/corosync are first installed in Ubuntu 20/22, a default pacemaker cluster is created.
+* When pacemaker/corosync are first installed in Ubuntu 20/22,
+a default pacemaker cluster is created.
 This role will detect the presence of the default cluster and destroy it.
 The conditions for destroying the cluster are matching the cluster name 'debian' and having 0 resources configured.

 ## 6. Changelog

+* 1.1.3: README update.
+Hamid MERZOUKI <hamid.merzouki@naverlabs.com>
 * 1.1.2: Adapt to hw os split.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.1.1: Fix service name in RHEL firewall.
 Giacomo Mc Evoy <gino.mcevoy@gmail.com>
 * 1.1.0: Add Ubuntu support.
 Giacomo Mc Evoy <gino.mcevoy@gmail.com>